Bhikkhunī: Discrimination against nuns

 In March 1993 in Dharamshala, Sylvia Wetzel spoke in front of the Dalai Lama and other influential Buddhists to highlight the sexism of Buddhist practices, imagery and teachings.

 Two senior male monastics vocally supported her, reinforcing her points with their own experiences.
 Ajahn Amaro, a Theravada bhikkhu of Amaravati Buddhist Monastery, said, "Seeing the nuns not receiving the respect given to the monks is very painful.
 It is like having a spear in your heart".
 American Tibetan Buddhist monk Thubten Pende gave his views:

+In the foreword of [The First Free Women: Poems of the Early Buddhist Nuns], a collection of original poems by [Matty Weingast], Bhikkuni Anandabodhi writes of her experiences being discriminated against as a nun.

 In poetry

-The Pāli Canon contains a collection of poems called the Therīgāthā ("Verses of the Elder Nuns") which is dated from within three centuries starting with the Buddha's life.
+The Pāli Canon contains a collection of poems called the Therīgāthā ("Verses of the Elder Nuns") containing verses by nuns from the time of the Buddha's life and some generations following.
 Also part of the Pāli Canon, the Saṃyutta Nikāya contains a collection of texts called Discourses of the Ancient Nuns.